-Haven't been yourself since a head injury, illness, or the advancement of a neurological disorder?
-Or have neurological symptoms, but doctors can't find a physical reason?
-And you want to talk to someone who can help?
-A neuropsychiatrist is for you.
+Have you or a member of your family not been themselves since a head injury, illness, or advancement of a neurological disorder?
+Or are there neurological symptoms, but doctors can't find a physical reason?
+And you want to talk to someone who understands?

 What is neuropsychiatry?

 Neuropsychiatry is the interface of neurology and psychiatry.
-It diagnoses and treats cerebral disorders that also cause psychological symptoms.
-An example is someone with dementia who is suddenly moody or paranoid.
+It diagnoses and treats cerebral disorders that also cause psychological symptoms, such as dementia.

-Psychiatry looks at how the outside world affects you -- your environments and experiences.
+Psychiatry looks at how the outside world affects you, such as your environments and experiences.
 Neuropsychiatry also considers your 'inside' world.
 How are your genes and neurons affecting your thoughts, moods, and behaviours?

 What are neuropsychiatric disorders?